What Is A Cash Buyout Offer?

 When Someone Else Is Footing the Bill

-Some relocation packages have the employer directly covering the home sale — meaning the company, not the individual seller, is the one absorbing the discount for speed.
+Some relocation packages have the employer directly covering the home sale, meaning the company, not the individual seller, is the one absorbing the discount for speed.
 When that's the arrangement, the math that matters for everyone else in this article doesn't apply the same way.

 Life Doesn't Wait for the Market

 This is probably the most common honest reason, and it has nothing to do with the house and nothing to do with money.
 A job that starts in three weeks in another state.
 Wanting to be moved and settled before a baby arrives.
 A family situation with a timeline that isn't going to bend for a 60-day listing-to-close process.
-There's nothing wrong with deciding that certainty and speed are worth more than maximizing price in a specific season of life — as long as it's a decision made with the real numbers in front of you, not a rushed one.
+There's nothing wrong with deciding that certainty and speed are worth more than maximizing price in a specific season of life, as long as it's a decision made with the real numbers in front of you, not a rushed one.

-One thing worth knowing: if privacy — not wanting strangers in your home, wanting control over who views it and when — is the actual concern rather than speed, an exclusive listing with pre-qualified, agent-accompanied showings solves that without giving up the price.
+One thing worth knowing: if privacy, not wanting strangers in your home, wanting control over who views it and when, is the actual concern rather than speed, an exclusive listing with pre-qualified, agent-accompanied showings solves that without giving up the price.
 Privacy and speed are two different problems with two different solutions.

-How Legitimate Buyers Actually Calculate Your Offer
+How Legit Buyout Companies Actually Calculate Your Cash Offer

-The After-Repair-Value Formula
+The After-Repair-Value Formula (Investor & Flipper Buyers)

 From there, they subtract, in order:

-- Estimated repair costs — what it actually takes to bring the home to market-ready condition.
+- Estimated repair costs, what it actually takes to bring the home to market-ready condition.

-- Holding and selling costs — utilities during renovation, closing costs, and the commission they'll pay an agent when they eventually resell it.
+- Holding and selling costs, utilities during renovation, closing costs, and the commission they'll pay an agent when they eventually resell it.

-What's left is the offer.
+- What's left is the offer.

 Why "Around 80% of Market Value" Isn't a Random Lowball

 A commonly cited rule of thumb among these buyers is offering around 80% of a home's as-is market value, minus repair costs.
-It sounds like a lowball number until you see it worked through: on a home with a $300,000 after-repair value and $40,000 in needed repairs, a buyer typically needs roughly 20% equity remaining after repairs to make the deal work for a resale or refinance — which lands the offer somewhere in the low-to-mid $200,000s once repairs, selling costs, and a reasonable profit margin are all accounted for.
+It sounds like a lowball number until you see it worked through: on a home with a $300,000 after-repair value and $40,000 in needed repairs, a buyer typically needs roughly 20% equity remaining after repairs to make the deal work for a resale or refinance.
+That lands the offer somewhere in the low-to-mid $200,000s once repairs, selling costs, and a reasonable profit margin are all accounted for.

 That's not a company being predatory.
 It's a business model with real costs and real risk built in.
-The number to focus on isn't whether it feels low compared to a fixed-up retail price — it's whether it's a fair reflection of the home's condition, compared to what other buyout companies would offer for the same house.
+The number to focus on isn't whether it feels low compared to a fixed-up retail price.
+It's whether it's a fair reflection of the home's condition, compared to what other buyout companies would offer for the same house.

 How Much Less Do Cash Offers Actually Pay?

-Set the formula aside for a moment and look at what the discount actually is in dollars — not percentages, which are easy to wave away in conversation.
+Set the formula aside for a moment and look at what the discount actually is in dollars, not percentages, which are easy to wave away in conversation.

 The Discount by Price Point